Torassieppi - Aurora Photography

 Taking to the trails on a snowmobile is one of the most exhilarating experiences available here.
 It gives the chance to venture further into this vast wilderness and gain a sense of the scale of this landscape.

-After a full safety briefing, you will head off into the wilderness, with two people per vehicle, enabling you to capture some great images before you swap drivers (all drivers must have a full driving licence and be over 18 years old).
-In total the safari will cover 50km of arctic scenery before reaching Sarkitunturi Fell – a viewpoint offering some serious panoramas.
+After a full safety briefing, you will head off, with two people per vehicle, enabling you to capture some great images before you swap drivers (all drivers must have a full driving licence and be over 18 years old).
+In total the safari will cover 30km of Arctic scenery before reaching Sarkitunturi Fell – a viewpoint offering some serious panoramas.
 A campfire lunch will be served en route.
+This safari will be dotted with breaks for photography, as and when your guide finds the appropriate subjects.

-Day 7 Eagle and wildlife watching, farewell dinner and photography presentation
+Day 7 Local landscapes, farewell dinner and photography presentation

 It is time to say goodbye to Lapland today but you will leave with a wealth of memories and hopefully many SD cards full of exceptional images.